Instructions for Completing Financial Statements

 One of the best ways that you can save money and keep your legal fees down is to be properly prepared.
 Family law cases can be complex and require a lot of information.

 Bringing several pieces of identification for a meeting with a lawyer, and a chequebook, is usually a good idea.
 Identification requirements are common across Canada, and should not be considered an insult or a sign that the lawyer mistrusts you.
-A cheque may be needed to establish a retainer fee to establish the lawyer-client relationship, and the lawyer may want any existing child or spousal support payments to go through the lawyer’s office.
+A cheque may be needed to establish a retainer fee to establish the lawyer-client relationship.

 Filling out the following document will save you a considerable amount of time at a lawyer’s office, and should help the lawyer prepare for your file.